Community Resource Advisors

-Reports by the Private Staff will not trigger a University investigation unless the Title IX Coordinator (in consultation with the Senior Vice President for Student Affairs or a designee) determines that an investigation is necessary because:
+Reports by the Community Resource Advisors will not trigger a University investigation unless the Title IX Coordinator (in consultation with the Senior Vice President for Student Affairs or a designee) determines that an investigation is necessary because:

 - The Respondent has known prior allegations of sexual or interpersonal misconduct and a potential for a campus safety risk exists; or

-- The location in which the alleged incident occurred is a location where previous complaints of sexual or interpersonal misconduct occurred creating the potential for a unsafe environment for the LMU community; or
+- The location in which the alleged incident occurred is a location where previous complaints of sexual or interpersonal misconduct occurred, creating the potential for an unsafe environment for the LMU community; or

 - A threat to the campus community at large has been identified; or

 - A frequency or pattern is detected that suggests an unsafe environment exists for the LMU community or an LMU community member; or

 - The sexual or interpersonal misconduct was perpetrated with a weapon; or

 - Some combination of the above factors exists.

 Below you will find the names and contact information for the Community Resource Advisors.